Video game maker Atari seeks court approval for sale of assets

 The company said on Tuesday it tried looking for a buyer with the help of its investment banker Perella Weinberg Partners, but was unable to find a "stalking horse," or initial bidder, acceptable to it.

-Atari has set a minimum bid of $15 million for the Atari brand.
+Atari has set a minimum bid of $15 million (9.9 million pounds) for the Atari brand.
 The company received a $5 million debtor-in-possession financing from Alden Global Value Recovery Master Fund LP.

 The video game maker, known for classic titles such as Pong, Asteroids, Centipede, filed for bankruptcy protection early this year along with its French counterpart, Atari SA.